HeangSokmeng/owaspTop10Api/README.md

          If someone steals the token (e.g. from local storage, logs, intercepted traffic), and the token never expires, they can access the system forever without re-authentication.
        - **No Revocation**
          - JWTs are stateless — the server doesn't store them.
 That means:
-         - You can't invalidate a token after issuing it.
+         -  can't invalidate a token after issuing it.
          - Even if a user logs out, the token still works unless it's manually blacklisted.
        - **Brute Force Vulnerability**
-         - Access your system without login
+         - Access r system without login
      - **Solution**
        - in .env
          ```env